 The American Board of Oral Implantology/Implant Dentistry (ABOI/ID) Part I written examination will no longer be administered in paper/pencil format.
 The ABOI/ID has moved to administering the part I written examination at Pearson Testing Centers.
-More detailed information will be released late summer or early fall of this year.

 There are 5 routes of entry for board certification, download the American Board of Oral Implantology/Implant Dentistry (ABOI/ID) application and apply under your qualifying route.
 Once you've completed your application, please send it via email to firstname.lastname@example.org.
 If you have any questions, please contact the ABOI/ID headquarters office.